JavaScript Execution Context

 - Value of “this” is determined.

-In creation phase, variable object is created first.
-Then, arguments object is created.
-After setting necessary objects, interpreter scans for function declarations and creates a corresponding property for each function in variable object.
-If there is already reference for the function in variable object, interpreter just overrides it.
-The same process followed for variable declarations but interpreter just passes declarations that already exists in variable object.
-After finalizing variable context, scope chain is created and we are ready to run the function.
-Let’s see below function and how it looks like in creation stage.
+In creation phase, variable object is created first, a structure that will hold identifiers (functions, variables) for that execution context.
+Then, arguments object is created, so the function can access passed parameters via arguments (even if you did not name them explicitly).
+After setting necessary objects, interpreter scans for function declarations and creates a corresponding property for each function in variable object, which is why function declarations are usable before their appearance in the source code.
+If there is already reference for the function in variable object, interpreter just overrides it, so later function declarations with the same name win during creation.
+The same process followed for variable declarations but interpreter just passes declarations that already exists in variable object, meaning var declarations do not overwrite existing function bindings, they only ensure the name exists (initialized as undefined until execution phase assigns a value).
+After finalizing variable context, scope chain is created, linking this context to its outer lexical environment for identifier lookup, and we are ready to run the function, by entering the execution phase with that environment already prepared.
+Let’s see below function and how it looks like in creation stage, so you can literally map these steps to a concrete example.

 Our function looks like as follows in creation stage.